-In order to address the ongoing COVID-19 pandemic and its profound health consequences, the Department of Medicine (DOM) invites proposals for a special, one-time COVID-19-related research funding opportunity.
-The program is intended to broadly support COVID-19-related research from bench to bedside and encourages the use of human biospecimens from the Duke University School of Medicine COVID-19 Biorepository.
+The Department of Medicine invites proposals for a COVID-19 research funding opportunity.
+The principle applicant must have a primary faculty appointment in the Department of Medicine to be eligible for funding.
+The program is intended to broadly support COVID-19-related research from bench to bedside and encourages the use of human biospecimens from the Duke University School of Medicine COVID-19 Shared Data and Specimen Repository.

 - Collaborations are encouraged to address the challenges posed by COVID-19 and to reflect key principles of our DOM Research Strategic Plan.
 This includes engaging faculty across multiple divisions within the DOM and/or including collaborators from centers/institutes and other departments within the SOM.